June 21, 2021

 The corona virus wreaked havoc on stock prices in February and March.
 After hitting a high of 3,380 in mid-February the market plunged by,1000 points or 32% in five weeks to a low of 2,304 in mid-March.

 But then the government passed a $3.0 trillion of fiscal stimulus.
 The Fed added another $3.0 trillion of liquidity via their purchases of U.S. Treasury securities.
 As a result the stock market turned upwards and regained everything that it lost in just five months.
 In the 2008-09 recession it took 5 years to regain what it lost.
 It has been a dramatic run-up in stock prices.
-Since hitting that mid-March low, stock prices have climbed 67% and every few days achieve yet another record high level.
-Part of the most recent ascent was triggered by the prospect of another $1.9 trillion stimulus package on top of the initial $3.0 package in March and a second $900 billion package enacted in December.
+After regaining all that it lost, every few days the stock market achieves yet another record high level.

 Stephen Slifer